 If your problem is so urgent that it cannot wait, you are probably in the wrong place.
 We are not an emergency service, however, we will always try to help you.

 If you have reason to complain then speak with the Care Navigation team who may well be able to resolve your concerns quickly or pass it to another member of the team who can help.
-Alternatively please write to us at the address above, for the attention of the Practice Manager.
+Alternatively please write to us at the address above, for the attention of the Operations Manager.
 Details of the process are at the bottom of this page entitled 'Practice Based complaints Precedure'.

 Medical Emergencies should be presenting to your Emergency Services.
 Dial 999 and they will take it from there.
 It is unsafe for you and for other patients to try and present to your GP practice with your Medical Emergency.